 I'd recommend you visit Coyoacan, it's a "small town" like district of Mexico City.
 There are several museums (with paintings from Frida Kalho and Diego Rivera) a nice park, open air market and cantina (bar) to relax in.
-If you want a taste of Old Mexico that is the place to go! about 6 years ago
+If you want a taste of Old Mexico that is the place to go! almost 7 years ago

 Flying into Guadalajara and making our way to mexico City over 2 weeks-any suggestions about cheap accomodation and things to do and see?

-Hot, humid and sunny! about 6 years ago
+Hot, humid and sunny! almost 7 years ago